arun-ks/WhatsAppNonContactMesg/README.md

 ## How it works
 The page, cleans up & formats the input phone number.
 This is then passed to [Whatsapp API](https://faq.whatsapp.com/en/android/26000030/).
 At the click of a button, the link is opened on WhatsApp.

+The page also uses [jquery.qrcode.js](http://jeromeetienne.github.io/jquery-qrcode/) to generate QR code.
+The QR code can be scanned to send Whatsapp message.